Akshat111111/Hedging-of-Financial-Derivatives/Financial APIs/Credit card customer segmentation/readme.md

 ```

 ## Usage
-1. **Prepare Your Data**: Ensure your CSV file (`Qualcomm.csv`) is in the same directory as this script.
+1. **Prepare Your Data**: Ensure your CSV file  is in the same directory as this script.
 The CSV should have a date column as the index and numerical columns for plotting.

 2. **Run the App**: Execute the script to launch the Gradio interface:
     ```bash